21 Expired Listing Scripts That Could Change Minds

 17. The why-it-didn’t-sell diagnostic script

-• Objective: Collaboratively analyze the failed listing during the first meeting (in-person or via phone).
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Collaboratively analyze the failed listing during the first meeting (in-person or via phone).

 • Be neutral and fact-based.